joshkoenig/relucantlywithher.com/_pages/dream-scenario.md

 Indeed, *Citizens United* is itself a bit of a reversal of a 2003 case, and there are many more examples of this happening as the SCOTUS changes composition.
 This is a more direct (and perhaps more likely) route to reducing the influence of big spenders, though it doesn't come with the same grassroots infrastructure benefits.

+## Shifting Gears

+The latter essays I have are arguments about why *not* to do things.
+They're perhaps a little less powerful, but also necessary.
+If you are feeling like you might go this way, or know people who are, then these are for you:

+*   [Don't Vote Third Party][2]
+*   [Don't Drop Out][3]
+*   [Remember The Stakes][4]

  [1]: http://www.slate.com/articles/news_and_politics/cover_story/2016/07/the_people_who_hate_hillary_clinton_the_most.html
+ [2]: /why-not-to-vote-third-party/
+ [3]: /now-is-not-the-time-to-drop-out/
+ [4]: /the-stakes-are-high/